jvrglr/Scripts_and_notes/New_Fortran_notes.md

     end do
   end do
 ```
-This loop runs, at least, twice faster than a loop evaluating M(i,j),
+This loop runs, at least, twice faster than the same loop evaluating M(i,j),

 ### From number to string and vice versa
 https://coderwall.com/p/dqwzea/str2num-and-num2str-functions-in-fortran